ioccc-src/winner/1990/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-This year, the Grand Prize won a standing ovation at USENIX.
+This year, the [Best of Show](theorem/index.html) won a standing ovation at USENIX.

 The [Strangest abuse of the rules](stig/index.html) award was given this year to stress the fact that starting in [1991](../years.html#1991), entries